aldrichvalentino/2024-sp-dl-final-project/policy_gradient/README.md

 This folder contains the code for training and testing vanilla policy gradient in playing Enduro, Atari 2600 racing game.

 ### Disclaimer: This code was executed using Google Colab T4 Python environment on May 2024.
-Due to Torch RL and OpenAI Gym deprecation, running this code may cause error in the future
+Due to Torch RL and OpenAI Gym deprecation, running this code in the future may have errors

 # How to Run